Beyond RAG for Agent Memory: Retrieval by Decoupling and Aggregation: Prompt Design

 This appendix lists the prompts used to construct our hierarchical memory from fine to coarse granularity.
-We first apply a boundary detector to segment the dialogue stream into coherent episodes.
-For each episode, we generate an episodic memory record with a title, third-person narrative content, and an explicit timestamp.
-We then distill high-value, persistent semantic memories from accumulated episodes to form reusable long-term knowledge, filtering out transient conversation details.
-Finally, we summarise clusters of related semantic statements into concise theme descriptions that serve as stable high-level indices for structure management and retrieval.
+We first apply a boundary detector to segment the dialogue stream into coherent segments.
+For each segment, we generate an episodic memory record with a title, third-person narrative content, and an explicit timestamp.
+We then distill high-value, persistent memory components from accumulated segments to form reusable long-term knowledge, filtering out transient conversation details.
+Finally, we summarise clusters of related memory component statements into concise group descriptions that serve as stable high-level indices for structure management and retrieval.